Add Konsist Existing To Project (Baseline)

 Suppress Annotation

 The second approach, Suppress Annotation, may be helpful when to Konsist swiftly without making substantial alterations to the existing kotlin files.
-See #suppress.
+See Add Konsist Existing To Project (Baseline).